nus-cs2103-AY2021S1/ip/docs/DeveloperGuide.md

 The `Storage` component,
 * can save `UserPref` objects in json format and read it back.
 * can save the address book data in json format and read it back.

-### 3.6 Common classes

-Classes used by multiple components are in the `seedu.addressbook.commons` package.

 --------------------------------------------------------------------------------------------------------------------